HL7/fhir-sdoh-clinicalcare/input/pagecontent/patient_story_1.md

 * Patient has access to patient portal and can use portal to review and update electronic information.
 * Patient supplies a valid ID to the practice and the practice uses it to create a trust account.
 The account uniquely identifies the patient to communicate and share information in a secure manner.
 * Patient interprets screening questions as intended and answers questions honestly.
-* Questions presented in the screening questionnaire are used to document SDOH health concerns
+* Questions presented in the screening questionnaire are used to document SDOH health concerns.
 * Evidence-based patient engagement strategies are used to communicate with the patient and to gather information from the patient.
 * Screening questionnaires are LOINC coded and the resulting health concerns are derived from the patient’s responses and coded in SNOMED CT and ICD-10.
 * Patient is eligible for and is approved to receive community-based services.
 Service capacity exists to address the patient's social needs.